Mac Hill

 John McMahon "Mac" Hill (22 March 1925 – 24 September 1995) was an Australian rules footballer who played with Collingwood in the Victorian Football League (VFL).

 Originally from Beechworth where he won their 1947 best and fairest award, he then played in an Ovens & King Football League premiership with Wangaratta Rovers FC in 1948 & then played in an Ovens & Murray Football League premiership with Wangaratta FC in 1949, before playing with Collingwood in 1950.

 He returned to play with Wangaratta Rovers in the early 1950s, before coaching Glenrowan FC from 1954 to 1958, including their 1955 Benallla & District Football League premiership.
-He also won the Benalla & District FL best & fairest Medal in 1957.
+He also won the Benallla & District Football League best & fairest Medal in 1957.

 Hill served in the Royal Australian Air Force from 1943 to 1946.

+Younger brother of former Essendon player, Russell Hill.